Travel, Currency and Money saving tips for Azerbaijan

 Almost every town and village has some sort of bus or (more commonly) minibus service, the latter being known widely as a marshrutka (plural marshrutky).
 Services can run hourly between larger towns but rural villages often have just one single minibus that leaves for the regional centre in the morning then returns from the bazaar after lunch.

-When searching around for information on how to get a good exchange rate when sending money to Azerbaijan you need to start with finding out the latest Azerbaijani Manat foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Azerbaijan you need to start with finding out the latest Azerbaijani Manat exchange rate for foreign-transfers, which can be very different to the wholesale rate.